jlchang/2024-09-20-unix-shell/README.md

 the [FAQ][faq],
 and the [design notes][design] have more detail on how this template works and why.
 And please note:
-if you are teaching Git,
+if teaching Git,
-please [create a separate repository][setting-up-a-separate-repository-for-learners] for your learners to practice in.
+please [create a separate repository][setting-up-a-separate-repository-for-learners] for learners to practice in.

 ## Video Tutorial